Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 April 2026 00.49.39 UTC
+- WIB: Senin, 20 April 2026 02.04.42 UTC
-- WITA: Senin, 20 April 2026 01.49.39 UTC
+- WITA: Senin, 20 April 2026 03.04.42 UTC
-- WIT: Senin, 20 April 2026 02.49.39 UTC
+- WIT: Senin, 20 April 2026 04.04.42 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: motivational
+Kategori: friendship